 - Lesions of the right superior temporal gyrus can produce disorders of perception of music with inability to discriminate melodies.

 - The area is responsible for the organisation and categorisation of words and pictures.
 Impairment of this ability to categorise means reduction in both ability and fluency in listing categories.

 There may be difficulty using contextual information, in extracting information from the environment and using visual and social cues.

 - There may be disturbance of visual and auditory input selection.
 This presents as impairment of short-term memory (also called working memory) and of judgement about the recency of events.

-- There is a temporal lobe personality, which may display:
+- Although somewhat controversial, there is some evidence for a temporal lobe personality, which may display: